-A power transformer’s main task is to transform an electrical power from one voltage level to the other voltage level.
-A power transformer is the most important part of the electrical system as well as well the most expensive part.
+A power transformer’s main task is to transform electrical power from one voltage level to the other voltage level.
+A power transformer is the most important part of the electrical system as well as the most expensive part.
 The function of all other electrical equipment (e.g. circuit breakers, instrument transformers, etc.) is to protect the power transformer.
 Considering the importance of the transformer and its high cost compared to other equipment, it is reasonable to install high-quality systems for protection against external failures from the network or internal power transformer failures.

 Power Transformer Protection Systems

 The copper losses I2R are increased with the square of the current and dissipated as heat.
-Also, failures can appear inside the power transformer, such as windings short circuit, inter-turns short circuit, a short circuit between phases, faults in the core, transformer tank, and breakthroughs on the transformer bushing.
+Also, failures can appear inside the power transformer, such as windings short circuit, inter-turns short circuit, short circuit between phases, faults in the core, transformer tank, and breakthroughs on the transformer bushing.
 When it comes to the failure location, the power transformer protection systems can be divided into external and internal protections.

 The main task of the protection system is to separate the transformer from the energy supplying as soon as possible, thus preventing unintended consequences and major transformer damages.